AtrivaTECH/AtrivaTECH_PicUNO-mpy/README.md

 </pre></div>

 ## Credits
-Code maintained by Atul Ravi-Founder It's On Group <br>
+Code maintained by Atul Ravi-Founder Atrivatech P Ltd <br>
 Special Thanks to CodeItDoIt on GitHub for the addition of comments.